Rev. Timothy Wenger - Visitation & Coordinating Pastor

 I began serving as a Director of Christian Education in 1987 with my internship year and first call to Our Redeemer, Freeport, IL.
 In 1996 I accepted a call to Redeemer Lutheran Church, Springfield, MO where I served until coming to St. Luke’s in February 1999.
 I met my husband Brian when he began attending St. Luke’s and we were married in November of 2003.

 I serve the Lord at St. Luke's by overseeing Christian Education offerings for all ages such as Vacation Bible School, Sunday school, Confirmation classes, and adult Bible studies.
 I work with St. Luke's youth leaders to provide ministry for 4th through 8th grades through our groups CYC (4th-6th), BIC (7th & 8th).
-I also work with Pastor Paul in the development and implementation of programming for high school youth and young adults.
+I also work with the staff and volunteers in the development and implementation of programming for high school youth and young adults.
 Lastly, I am responsible for developing family ministry programs for all ages and stages, providing Christian growth opportunities for families, developing resources for parenting and family issues and organizing social events and opportunities that build relationships.

 I hope I will see you at one of our education or fellowship opportunities as you grow closer to your Christian family and to your Lord, Jesus Christ.